Where is your compass pointing? TFW Portland

 A 500lb squat.
 Your 1st 5K.
 Dropping 5% bodyfat and no longer suffering from the symptoms of diabetes.
 Each achievement has its own unique success and rewards.
 Each success should be honored and celebrated.

-To support you along the way, we measure where you are, and keep you focused on where you want to go.
-We take a look at how you are performing in and out of the gym, what your results are, and how you can achieve even more success.
+To support you along the way, we measure where you are and keep you focused on where you want to go.
+We take a look at how you are performing in and out of the gym in Portland, what your results are, and how you can achieve even more success.
 In order to make you aware of what is coming ahead and how it impacts you, we are going to release our focus points for every month.
-We are testing, what the program does to your body and how it will help you be a better athlete, partner and friend.
+We test what the program does to your body and how it helps you be a better athlete, partner and friend.

 The upper body focus of the month is the pushup!

 We're going to PUSH you on relative/bodyweight strength this month.
 While we work on the upper body, we're going to bring special attention to shoulder stability.
 The harder you push, the more important it becomes to pull (and ideal ratio is 3:2 Pull:push) in order to balance out our forward-dominate lifestyles.

 What we focus on, we will bring more of into our lives.

 This month, I want you to focus on choosing just one habit to bring into your life, and one habit to let go of.
 This choose one/lose one method is a simple way to consistently take steps forward in your health, wealth and personal relationships.
 We are creating a chalkboard in the gym to track everyone's habits and which ones they are saying goodbye to.
 I want everyone to help each other out and keep each other steady while they may otherwise struggle.

 Goals are important... but the compass (that helps you follow your own goals with a sound heart and mind) is way more valuable than freaking out or getting stuck in the mud.
 Process goals and benchmarks keep your attention on what is important, your ACTIONS.

 Here are your big takeaways: